TincyThomas/301-Days-of-Problem-Solving/README.md

 --The Fastest Way To Learn--
 Everyone knows the fastest way to learn a spoken language is by having conversations with native speakers.
 Likewise, the fastest way to learn to code is by actually coding.
-Edabit offers an almost limitless supply of bite-sizedexercises, so you can rapidly advance your abilities.
+Edabit offers an almost limitless supply of bite-sized exercises, so you can rapidly advance your abilities that too free of cost!!

 --The Easiest Way To Learn--
 Do you feel like you’re stuck between learning material that’s too easy and material that’s too hard?
 Once the basics are learned, you will realize everything is made for